 The Youth Folk Ensemble of Wales

-Young traditional musicians on the brink of working professionally in folk music have come together to create Wales’ first national Youth Folk Ensemble. trac has invited fifteen of our most talented young musicians to hone their skills under the artistic direction of Calan’s Patrick Rimes before taking their show on the road to festivals around Wales.
+Young traditional musicians on the brink of working professionally in folk music have come together to create Wales’ first national Youth Folk Ensemble, AVANC. trac has invited fifteen of our most talented young musicians to hone their skills under the artistic direction of Calan’s Patrick Rimes before taking their show on the road to festivals around Wales.

 The ensemble aims to train young musicians aged 18-25 in performance skills which will help them into a career as professional folk musicians, as well as representing Wales’ folk music on major stages.
 Their task is to perform at the highest standard, reinterpreting traditional Welsh music for new and modern audiences.
 Patrick leads the ensemble supported by tutors Sam Humphreys and Gwen Màiri.
 Many of the musicians met at trac’s folk music, song and dance course for teenagers, Gwerin Gwallgo.
 They come from all over Wales and the ensemble’s line-up features fiddles, harps, whistles, cellos, guitar and pipes.